Oh doesn’t it sound glamorous? ‘Are you in the office tomorrow?’ ‘No, I will be flying to Germany for the day’… But is it really?

 9.51pm Oh no, we are being held to regulate the service… that’s it for my train.

 9.59pm Arrive at my train station 4 minutes late.
-So no chance of getting this train.
+No chance of getting this train.
 Next one at 25 past.
 It will be 11 by the time I get home.

 11.01pm Home Sweet Home